stratoflug-gt/Pi_In_The_Sky/README.md

 A copy of the Pi-in-the-sky pits-software modified for our use.

 # Heizungssteuerung.py:
-Software which controls the heating-circuit, featuring different variables adjustable in the code.\n
+Software which controls the heating-circuit, featuring different variables adjustable in the code.

-To download the software use the following command (verify the current working directrory is the root directory):\n wget https://raw.githubusercontent.com/stratoflug-gt/Pi_In_The_Sky/main/Heizungssteuerung.py
+To download the software use the following command (verify the current working directrory is the root directory): wget https://raw.githubusercontent.com/stratoflug-gt/Pi_In_The_Sky/main/Heizungssteuerung.py

 To test the software complete the following procedure: